Ulcerative colitis: Introduction

 Ulcerative colitis: Misdiagnosis

 A diagnosis of ulcerative colitis may missed or delayed because its symptoms may be mistaken for symptoms of such conditions as gastroenteritis, irritable bowel syndrome, celiac disease, food poisoning, appendicitis, pancreatitis, or diverticulosis.
-In addition, sometimes it is difficult to distinguish between a diagnosis of Crohn's ...more misdiagnosis »
+In addition, sometimes it is difficult to distinguish between a diagnosis of Crohn's disease and ulcerative colitis. ...more misdiagnosis »

 Symptoms of Ulcerative colitis